VESTRY NOMINATIONS - WHAT IS THE PROCESS & HOW CAN I PARTICIPATE

 What Are Vestry Members’ Responsibilities?

 Vestry members, if elected, commit to a 3-year term of service.
-To serve on a Vestry is a MINISTRY calling.
-At present, the Vestry meets 4-6 times/year beginning with a Vestry retreat which will take place the evening of Friday March 15th - the afternoon of Saturday March 16th 2024.
-Typical meetings involve the Vestry and Rector praying for the church, approving and reviewing church budgets, and advising the rector on key strategic and operational items in the life and ministry of the church.
+To serve on a Vestry is a MINISTRY calling with an ADMINISTRATIVE focus.
+At present, the Vestry meets 5-6 times/year beginning with a Vestry retreat which will take place in March 2026.
+Typical meetings involve the Vestry and Rector praying for the church, approving and reviewing church ministry updates and financial reports, and advising the rector on key strategic and operational items in the life and ministry of the church.
 There are also specific roles within the Vestry such as Treasurer, Secretary, and Junior & Senior Warden which involve specific work in certain areas of gifting and experience.
-These special roles will be elected during the Vestry retreat.
+These special roles will be elected by the Vestry each year.
 Broadly speaking, Vestry members have 5 key responsibilities.
 They

 1) protect the vision of the church,